brianr747/SFC_models/README.rst

 For another take on SFC models in Python see: https://github.com/kennt/monetary-economics

-Developed under Python 3.4; might work under Python 2.X.
+Developed under Python 3.4, and is compatible with Python 2.7.

 Sub-package: gl_book
 --------------------